osilander/203.311/Week1/Week1.md

 Week 1 focusses on the statistical software package, R. It will also introduce you to the main software environment for the course – RStudio.
 We will look at accessing this environment, using it and learning some basic concepts about data handling through the use of R, focussing on data tables.

+*In this lab session, you will experience use of R within the RStudio environment as an introduction to the main analyses we will perform for Modules 2 and 3 in the next part of the course.*

+***Introduction***

+As a brief summary of the lecture, we learnt that the statistical language R, its history, and that it has to be installed on a computer, but it is available for all the major platforms (Windows, OS X and Linux).
+We talked about its use in this course as an environment in which to explore two aspects of bioinformatics -- transcriptomics and metagenomics -- in Modules 2 and 3 respectively.

+We discussed the extensive help and support that these around R and its use, all the packages that can be downloaded to help you.
+We then talked about the interface to R through the terminal and then with a GUI version, and finally with full-blown environments such as RStudio, through which we also had a quick overview.
+It is through the use of RStudio, that we will learn how to use R, and that is the focus of today's practical.

 ## Practical sections start here

 New material goes here...